-All unsheltered individuals and families are assessed through CE tools and processes and connected directly to homeless housing navigators who work with the household to reduce barriers to obtaining housing or accessing needed services.
-Tailored supportive services based upon assessment of need include mental health and substance abuse services, assistance signing up for mainstream benefits and accessing health care, legal services, and specialized services for specific populations.
-Navigators increase the likelihood that chronically homeless and vulnerable homeless persons access the appropriate services by providing assertive outreach and support when needed.
-The County continues to implement and review the strategies resulting from a comprehensive refinement process of CE in order to streamline and improve access ensuring chronically homeless and highly vulnerable individuals and families have meaningful, equitable access to system resources.
+All unsheltered individuals and families are first assessed using Coordinated Entry (CE) tools and processes.
+Individuals and families are then connected directly to homeless housing navigators who work with the household to reduce barriers to obtaining housing and/or accessing needed services.
+Cocoon House also has advocates who are available throughout the county to meet the safety and service needs of unaccompanied minors.
+Unaccompanied minors are assessed for youth specific services and housing.
+Unaccompanied young adults ages 18-24 are assisted with specialized supports and are connected to mainstream services and/or housing where appropriate.
+Youth and young adults are also entered into coordinated entry and assessed with common tools.
+Tailored supportive services are based upon assessment of need and include mental health and substance abuse services, assistance signing up for mainstream benefits and accessing health care, legal services, and specialized services for specific populations.
+Navigators increase the likelihood that chronically homeless and vulnerable homeless persons access the appropriate services by providing progressive outreach and support when needed.